Table Of Contents

 Agent

 The agent component is currently only needed with the Ieee80211MgmtSta module.
-The managament entities in other NIC variants do not have as much freedom as to need an agent to control them.
+The management entities in other NIC variants do not have as much freedom and do not require an agent.

-Ieee80211MgmtSta requires a Ieee80211AgentSta or a custom agent.
-By modifying or replacing the agent, one can alter the dynamic behaviour of STAs in the network, for example implement different handover strategies.
+Ieee80211MgmtSta requires an Ieee80211AgentSta or a custom agent.
+By modifying or replacing the agent, one can alter the dynamic behavior of STAs in the network, for example, implementing different handover strategies.